FreddieKimL/InstagramDownloader/README.md

 # InstagramDownloader
-InstagramDownloader is an application that lets you download a user whole profile, stories and highlights from instagram
+InstagramDownloader is an application that lets you download a user's whole profile, stories, and highlights from Instagram
+- Public accounts can be downloaded.
+- A private account can only be downloaded if you have followed the target successfully.

+Three different applications are included
+- Instagram Profile Downloader (login required if a private account is going to be downloaded)
+- Instagram Highlights Downloader (login required)
+- Instagram Stories Downloader (login required)

+#Instagram Highlights Downloader (Highlights)
+- Login to the Instagram account on the Firefox browser is required before running the automated application

+#Instagram Stories Downloader (Stories)
+- Login to the Instagram account on the Firefox browser is required before running the automated application

+Since Instagram has been continually updating its algorithms and implementing measures to identify and prevent automated activities, therefore, I have been trying my best to optimize the application for account suspension, restriction of features, or even permanent banning.